NLnetLabs/cascade/doc/manual/source/thales.rst

 The instructions on this page are for use with the `Thales Data Protection on Demand <https://thales.eu.market.dpondemand.io/signup/>`_ (DPoD) service.

-These instructions show how to run :program:`kmip2pkcs11` (the relay used to enable Cascade to connect to PKCS#11 compatible :doc:`hsms`)  inside a Docker container and connect to its listen port from a server or another Docker container.
+These instructions show how to run :program:`kmip2pkcs11` (the tool Cascade uses to connect to PKCS#11 compatible :doc:`hsms`) inside a Docker container and connect to its listen port from a server or another Docker container.

 Docker is NOT required to use Cascade or :program:`kmip2pkcs11`.
 This example uses Docker because the `Thales documentation